How to Become a Nevada School Counselor

 I’m a certified counselor from another state…

 Nevada does not have reciprocity agreements with any other states for non-teaching licensure.
 However, you can have your current credentials and transcripts evaluated and will then be awarded a Nevada school counseling certification if your qualifications meet Nevada’s requirements.
+You must complete the application process through OPAL, the Nevada Department of Education’s online portal.

 FIND SCHOOLS